 Self-employed short-term disability insurance is a reality.
-Do not fall for the myth that only people working at large employers can get adequate income security.
+Do not fall for the myth that only people working for large employers can get adequate income security.

 Policies are available for the freelancers but with key limitations.
 Look for coverage based upon your objectives.
 Finding the right policy may not be easy, but could be worth the effort.